zhangzhizheng/Sherpa.ai-Federated-Learning-Framework/CONTRIBUTING.md

 #### Github Workflow

-The main strategy that we are using is the "Feature Branch Workflow" that is very well described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) (in this case for Bitbucket, but the same can be applied for github).
+The main strategy that we are using is the "Forking Workflow" that is very well described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) (in this case for Bitbucket, but the same can be applied for github).

 #### Code Style